nikodemus/foolang/README.md

 - Syntactic extensibility.
 Users can define new operators and other syntax extensions.

+## Implementation Plan

+1. WIP: Bootstrap evaluator written in Rust, supporting the full language.

+2. TODO: Self-hosted (plus Javascript, etc) web-IDE.

+3. TODO: Self-hosted Foolang to Rust compiler (possibly for a subset.)

+4. TODO: Self-hosted Foolang to bytecode compiler, VM, and GC (compiled to Rust).

+5. TODO: Self-hosted JIT and AOT native compiler.
+(LLVM or Cranelift as backend.)

 ## Syntax notes

 - I really miss question mark as part of message syntax.
 It's so nice and obvious for unary tests. is-prefix gets old fast.

+- Forth's "everything is delimited by whitespace" is _really_ powerful.

 - '|' would be really useful as just syntax. ...but it _is_ also really convenient the second you start twiddling bits.